DIY 1: Personalized Pet Ornaments

 Sort of like an ornament, but a little bigger… Let’s make a DIY Christmas dog treat wreath!
 This craft is simple and adorable.
 Also, what kind of dog wouldn’t appreciate a wreath of tasty Earthborn Holistic dog treats?!

-- Earthborn Holistic EarthBites and/or Oven Baked Treats
+- Earthborn Holistic EarthBites Chewy and/or Baked Dog Treats

 - Christmas ribbon (1-2 colors)

 - Green paint